 This Seljuk era citadel (built in the 12th and 13th centuries) occupies the site of an earlier Byzantine fortress built under the Emperor Justinian's command in the 6th century.
 The citadel towers over the northern edge of Gaziantep's Old City, sitting atop the hill of Tell Halaf, which is known to have been settled as early as 3500 BC.
 The small Gaziantep Defense and Heroism Panoramic Museum inside the citadel is dedicated to the locals who defended the city against the French in 1920.

-The town's archaeology museum displays finds excavated at surrounding sites, including Zincirli, Karkamıs, and Sakçaközu.
-It's a small collection, but history lovers will still appreciate a visit here, particularly for the Hittite remains in the Karkamıs exhibits.
-The Karkamıs site was first excavated by a British Museum team in the years leading up to World War I, and one of the two archaeologists in charge of the site was TE Lawrence who went on to find fame as "Lawrence of Arabia" for his exploits in the war helping to lead the Arab Revolt.
+The town's archaeology museum displays finds excavated at surrounding sites, including Zincirli, Karkamis, and Sakçaközu.
+It's a small collection, but history lovers will still appreciate a visit here, particularly for the Hittite remains in the Karkamis exhibits.
+The Karkamis site was first excavated by a British Museum team in the years leading up to World War I, and one of the two archaeologists in charge of the site was TE Lawrence, who went on to find fame as "Lawrence of Arabia" for his exploits in the war helping to lead the Arab Revolt.
 There is also an extensive collection of ancient Near Eastern stamp seals on display here.

 This great little museum, set in the restored Bayazhan building, uses dioramas and multimedia displays to tell the story of Gaziantep in an interesting and fun way.
 When you've finished touring the exhibits, sit down in the central courtyard for a coffee or browse through one of the stalls here that sell local crafts.
 The museum is also occasionally used as a cultural center for visiting musicians and artists.
 Check out if any event is happening while you're in town.